SAP, Appeals, and FAQs

 Satisfactory Academic Progress

-Understand your SAP requirements and make note of various Financial Aid deadlines.
+Understand the SAP requirements and make note of various Financial Aid deadlines.

-Under current federal law, all students who receive federal or state financial aid, including federal or state grants, loans, and work-study, must be making Satisfactory Academic Progress (SAP) as defined by the college in order to receive or continue to receive aid at WCJC.
-The following are WCJC’s SAP requirements.
+Under current federal law, all students who receive federal or state financial aid, including federal or state grants, loans, and work-study, must be making SAP as defined by the college in order to receive or continue to receive aid at WCJC.

 Financial Aid Eligibility